If you’ve been experiencing more stress and anxiety as of late, you’re not alone.

 According to the American Psychological Association, the stress and mental health statistics of the US are worsening significantly.

-Fortunately, there are easy exercises you can do for yourself right now that can make a big difference.
+Fortunately, there are easy healing with sound exercises you can do for yourself right now that can make a big difference.

 That’s why I want to show you why you should consider adding a vagus nerve exercise to your day.